Toy models for hierarchy studies: Conclusions and final remarks

+In this article, we have studied a simple two doublet gauge model that allows large hierarchies between scales.
+We have constructed a probability that estimates how likely is to have a given hierarchy, defined by the hypervolume of the region of the parameter-space with that hierarchy $\mathfrak{R}_0$.
 We have considered two different situations for our toy model.
-First, we have estimated the probability to obtain a large hierarchy having a fixed low energy sector ($L$), analyzing the impact of a weak coupling between both $L\leftrightarrow H$ sectors.
+First, we have estimated the probability to obtain a large hierarchy having a fixed low energy sector ($L$), analysing the impact of a weak coupling between both $L\leftrightarrow H$ sectors.
 Second, we have calculated the global probability to obtain a given hierarchy, scanning all possible values of both $L$ and $H$ sector parameters.
 Corrections due to a weak $L\leftrightarrow H$ mixing coupling do not change our basic conclusions.

+We conclude that a small hierarchy between sectors is more likely, since these hierarchies cover the largest regions of the parameter space; nevertheless, we have also shown that the decreasing of the probability for larger hierarchies is not sizeable, since the cumulative probability is only logarithmically suppressed, with $\mathfrak{P}_{\rm cumul}\sim (\log_{10}\mathfrak{R})^{-2}$.
+This behaviour is easy to understand observing Eq.~(\ref{eq:hierarchy1}), where there is an exponential dependence of the hierarchy on the couplings.
+As one can see in Fig.~\ref{fig:area}, when $\mathfrak{R}$ increases the area trapped below the constant-$\mathfrak{R}$ curve decreases, but at a logarithmic rate.
+This feature is expected in a wide set of theories with dynamical symmetry breaking, where the hypervolumes that determine the probabilities vary logarithmically with the hierarchy.